-A detailed, informative, and colorful PowerPoint presentation ready to open and download to your computer.
+A detailed, informative, and colorful PowerPoint presentation to get your students excited about what they are learning!

 A complete set of Fill-in-the-Notes for your students.
-Simply download the presentation, print the slides (six per page) and give each student a copy so they can take notes with while you teach unit 10.
+Simply print the slides (six per page) and give each student a copy so they can take notes with while you teach unit 10.